cloudquery/terraform-aws-cloudquery/README.md

-# Terraform module which runs CloudQuery on AWS Lambda
+# Terraform module which runs CloudQuery (fetch) on AWS Lambda

-[CloudQuery](https://www.cloudquery.io/) is tool to query your cloud assets & configuration with SQL.
+[CloudQuery](https://www.cloudquery.io/) is a tool to query your cloud assets & configuration with SQL.
 Solve compliance, security and cost challenges with standard SQL queries and relational tables.

 This repository contains Terraform infrastructure code which creates AWS resources required to run [CloudQuery](https://www.cloudquery.io/) on AWS, including: